rupamkhaitan/vagrant-nodejs-redis-mongodb-rabbitmq-postgres/README.md

 # Dev box

-- A vagrant project with an ubuntu box with the tools needed to do cnMaestro development.
+- A vagrant project with an ubuntu box with the tools needed to do your development.
   - Install Oracle Virtual Box (https://www.virtualbox.org/wiki/Downloads)
   - Install Vagrant (https://www.vagrantup.com/downloads.html)
   - Install Vagrant Plugin